 'Flight' Takes On Questions Of Accountability

+This interview was originally broadcast on Nov.
+29, 2012.
+This interview features highlights from the original.

 Director, producer and screenwriter Robert Zemeckis is known for the Back to the Future films — which marked his arrival onto the Hollywood scene in the mid-1980s — as well as Who Framed Roger Rabbit and Forrest Gump.
-His latest film, Flight, stars Denzel Washington as William "Whip" Whitaker, a heroic airline pilot with a dark secret.
+His latest film, Flight, which is now out on DVD, stars Denzel Washington as William "Whip" Whitaker, a heroic airline pilot with a dark secret.

 Early in the film, the plane Whitaker is piloting takes a terrifying plunge after a mechanical malfunction.
 Whitaker — in a daring maneuver that others are unable to later re-create — manages to flip the plane over, fly it upside down and successfully avert a full-blown disaster.
 He eventually crash-lands the plane while saving scores of lives.